Xzilleon2/On-The-Go/README.md

 # On-The-Go
-This is for Web Development Course Project.
+This is a Web Development Course Project.
+On The Go is created to act as an intermidiary between customers and businesses